6.2.3 Welding with Hammer and Fire

 |It is a big problem.
 So big that we must accept that a lot of metals cannot be welded at all - and that includes some steels!|

-with an airplane, look at it closely.
-What you will see is that it's metal
+look at it closely.
+What you will see is that it's metal parts are riveted

-Airplane bodies consist mostly of an aluminum alloy and those are very
+together, not welded.
+Airplane bodies consist mostly of an aluminum alloy and those are

 Is the body of your car welded, soldered, glued, riveted or screwed together?
 Do you know?
 Yes?
 Good!
 Now go and ask your wife; she probably neither knows nor cares.
 You know, of course that your car parts are welded together - or possibly glued?
 This apparently asinine question is not quite as stupid as is sounds; ask your BMW dealer, for example.